 This page covers the general process for requesting purchases under $10,000.
-Your request will be considered and, if approved, purchased by either the TTS Office of Acquisition (OA) or TTS Operations (Ops).
+Your request will be considered and, if approved, purchased by either the TTS Office of Acquisition (OA) or the Tech Portfolio.

 Some types of purchases are handled differently.
 See these pages for guidance about purchasing: